sergiuionescu/lamp/README.md

 -----------
 The Vagrantfile and lamp.json roles are for demo purposes only.
 Please create your own, i am sure they are not perfect examples.
-The rome lamp.json does not set a password to the mysq root user - avoid using this in production.
+The role lamp.json does not set a password to the mysq root user - avoid using this in production.

 Todos
 ------